liuyuhengtoby/IE4483AI/README.md

 This project include multiple branches.
-Main branch include our simple cnn branch include the vgg transfer learning
+Main branch include our simple cnn
+VGG branch include 3 notebook files. vgg16_train.ipynb is the vgg model before fine tuning. vgg16_train finetune.ipynb is the vgg model after fine tuning. cnn_train_vgg16_cifar10.ipynb is the modified model for training cifar10.

 to enable gpu in training:
 1. use wsl and Ubuntu, i used 22.04 Lts
 2. use vscode with wsl extension, open project folder with linux
 3. setup venv accordingly in linux, i used tensorflow 2.15 andCuda, to be compatible with my gpu, rtx5070Ti.